Vumz/Vumz-github.io/_pages/cv.md

 * **VEX Robotics**
   * **Date**: August 2017 - Present
   * **Skills Used**: ROBOTC, AutoCAD
   * **Description**: Led high school team to qualify and win awards at VEX world championships tournament every year.
 Ranked 3rd in the world for driving skills and 3rd in the world for programming skills out of over 10,000 teams.
 Used ROBOTC extensively to program PID control and sensors such as potentiometer, gyroscope, and encoders.
+[Check out our autonomous skills run here!](https://www.youtube.com/watch?v=VO7Y1gSFbo8)

 Service and leadership